This tutorial demonstrates how to keep variable cells constant in Excel and Google Sheets.

 When you copy a formula, cell references in the formula change depending on where you paste.
 If you want to keep variable cells constant, you can lock them before copying the formula.
 In this example, Column C is the result of the multiplication of values from A2 (2) and Column B.

-If you copy the formula down Column C, both cell references will change (A2 to A3 and B2 to B3, etc.).
+If you copy the formula down Column C, both cell references change (A2 to A3 and B2 to B3, etc.).

 Keep Variable Cells Constant in Google Sheets